 Our Instructor Training Seminars cover all components of healthcare simulation instruction and will enhance your understanding of curriculum design, adult learning principles, assessment strategies, debriefing, procedural learning, and more.

-To be notified of the next round of Instructor Training Seminars, subscribe to our newsletter.
+To be notified of the next round of Instructor Training Seminars, subscribe to our email list.
+Internal BWH participants must register with their BWH email.

 Complete all five and receive a certificate!